AndrewHLau/Matplotlib-HW/05-Matplotlib/Instructions/README.md

   **Hint**: All four box plots should be within the same figure.
 Use this [Matplotlib documentation page](https://matplotlib.org/gallery/pyplots/boxplot_demo_pyplot.html#sphx-glr-gallery-pyplots-boxplot-demo-pyplot-py) for help with changing the style of the outliers.

-* Generate a line plot of time point versus tumor volume for a single mouse treated with Capomulin.
+* Generate a line plot of time point versus tumor volume for **mouse number l509** treated with Capomulin.

 * Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen.